 Again the 1978 version sported double the voltage and electrical system capacity, with the side effect of a quicker gear retraction time.
 The `78 RG is probably the ideal stock Cardinal.
 An aftermarket turbocharger is the next step, giving easy capability into the flight levels and a reported 177 knot cruise at 18,000 feet, still on very low fuel flows.

 History and stats aside, what are the real problems you might run in to?
-There are a few common things you can expect.
+There are a few common things which might come up.

-All Cardinal owners carry a towel to mop up during or after flight through rain.
-This is a fixable problem, but most Cardinals still get a few drips in the rain.
+Many Cardinal owners carry a towel in case of flight through rain.
+This is a fixable problem, but some Cardinals still get a few drips in the rain.

-Some Cardinals have interesting wrinkles or patches in the lower fuselage in front of the doors.
+Some Cardinals have interesting patches in the lower fuselage in front of the door hingess.
 These are the result of owners who forgot about what those big doors can do with a tail wind on the ramp.
-The doors can be hard to seal and the hinges tend to wear over time, although they can be rebuilt.
+The doors can be a challenge to seal and the hinges tend to wear over time, although the hinges can be rebuilt.

-Keeping the full-flying stabilator tight is simple and not terribly critical but an area for occasional attention.
-And there is a special trick to know if your Fixed Gear nosewheel starts to shimmy or clunk.
+Keeping the full-flying stabilator tight is reasonably easy and looseness is not terribly critical but it is an area worthy of occasional attention.
+There is a special trick to know if your Fixed Gear nosewheel starts to shimmy or clunk.
 FG Drivers learn to never let their mechanic fill the shimmy dampner without supervision, since overfilling can destroy this expensive part.
 The stabilator brackets can crack unless replaced with upgraded steel parts.

 Luckily, like many airplanes priced low enough for a mortal to own, the Cardinal has an active group of owners that will help you keep in touch with the latest wisdom in Cardinal ownership.
 You will find them here on the Cardinal Flyers Online web page, as well as the CFO email digest.